 It is often possible to carry out works to ensure the good maintenance and preservation of the tree, however consent must be obtained from the Council prior to works commencing.
 In order to carry out works to a protected tree, you need to make a formal application to the Council.
 You can download the necessary forms and guidance from the Application Forms page of this website.

-If a tree is dead or dangerous, you do not need to make a normal application, but you must give us a least 5 days notice of your proposed works to the tree.
+If a tree is dead or dangerous, you do not need to make a normal application, but you must give us at least five days notice of your proposed works to the tree.
 This includes the removal of dead branches from living trees.
 If there is an urgent risk to safety, notice should be given as soon as possible after the work is carried out to make it safe, however, we strongly recommend that you collect evidence to show that the tree was dangerous (for example photographs and/or a tree surgeon report) as we may require proof at a later date.

 Can a TPO prevent land from being developed?